Table Of Contents

 Active Overlays : The graphic view has twelve possible Layers which are called overlays.
 Those overlays can be made active (display turned on) or inactive (display turned off).

-Focused Overlay : Defines the overlay that can be altered with Controls, namely the one that accepts mouse or touch events.
+Overlay Table : Shows the status of each overlay.
+Select a cell to focus on that corresponding overlay.
+Only the focused overlay can be altered with Controls, namely the one that accepts mouse or touch events.
 Only one overlay can be focused at a time.

-Preset Size : A list of commonly used sizes for the canvas.
+Preset Page Size : A list of commonly used sizes for the page.

-Canvas Orientation : The dimension of the canvas is normally Portrait.
-However, it can also be set to Landscape which means that the x and y size is flipped.
-Notice that this distinction will not flip the orientation of the embedded graphics, rather it simply flips the size.
+Page Orientation : The dimension of the page is normally Portrait.
+However, it can also be set to Landscape which means that the x and y values are transposed.
+Notice that this distinction will not transpose the embedded graphics, rather it simply transposes the page coordinate length values.

 The background graphic is the Rectangle that provides the backdrop for the graphic view.